lisalindqvist95/proj3/README.md

 ## Unfixed Bugs

-- Since the user inserts the table-number and the review in the same input, there is a risk that the user will input the wrong table number or rating that is not between 1-5.This could be solved by using another type of form (for example via HTML) to get this information and separate the data collection.
+- Since the user inserts the table-number and the review in the same input, there is a risk that the user will input the wrong table number or rating that is not between 1-5.
+This could be solved by using another type of form (for example via HTML) to get this information and separate the data collection.
 Or if you can get the Table/ordernumber via the QR-code you might not need to enter this manually, but this would requer more comlicated back-end coding.

 ## Deployment